Echium simplex

-Echium simplex, commonly known as tower of jewels, is a herbaceous biennial plant which grows up to 3m in height.
+Echium simplex, commonly known as pride of Tenerife or tower of jewels, is an herbaceous biennial plant which grows up to 3 m in height.

 Habitat

 It is a frost intolerant species requiring sustained periods of sunlight to thrive.
 It is endemic in the island of Tenerife mainly in Macizo de Anaga.

 Description

 The plant is biennial producing a dense rosette in the first year and producing the distinctive inflorescence to a height of 1–3 m during the second year.
 The flowers are white and the plant is in bloom from February to April in Tenerife.
 E. simplex is widely available as a garden flower in warm temperate areas.
-It is very attractive to bees and produces a distinctively flavoured honey.
+It is very attractive to bees and produces a distinctively flavored honey.